 -

-Physical limitations (paralysis symptoms, balance disorders)
+Physical limitations (symptoms of paralysis, balance disorders)

 -